-PCA's seven smaller life operations (China, India, Indonesia, Korea, the Philippines, Thailand and Vietnam - collectively classified as 'Other' in the schedules) continue to build scale very successfully and APE sales increased by 53 per cent compared with the same period last year.
-Prudential's Indonesian Life operation was recently named as the country's "Best Insurance Company" by Business Indonesia and ICICI-Prudential Life is now the leading private sector life company in India by new business market share.
+PCA's seven smaller life operations (China, India, Indonesia, Korea, the Philippines, Thailand and Vietnam) continued to build scale very successfully and APE sales increased by 53 per cent compared with the same period last year.
+Prudential's Indonesian Life operation was recently named as the country's 'Best Insurance Company' by Business Indonesia and ICICI-Prudential Life is now the leading private sector life company in India by new business market share.